What is Collagen?

 Another major amino acid in collagen is proline, which is key for the stability of collagen synthesis.
 Proline also improves metabolism, supports wound healing, helps mediate immune response, as well as promoting antioxidative reactions, protecting against damaging free radicals (72).

 Collagen contains a significant amount of glutamine, which engages in increasing collagen production (41) and helps with restoring skin damaged by UV-rays from the sun (68).
-Glutamine also helps our bodies improves energy production, while boosting the immune system, digestive system (51,57), and soothing gut inflammation (51).
+Glutamine also helps our bodies improve energy production, while boosting the immune system, digestive system (51,57), and soothing gut inflammation (51).

 Arginine, another important amino acid in collagen, helps with improving athletic performance and wound healing (54), improving muscle mass, reducing fatigue, and overall improvements to heart health.

 When consumed as part of our diet, these amino acids travel through the stomach to the small intestine, where they’re further digested and absorbed by intestinal cells.
 These intestinal cells transport the amino acids to your bloodstream, move to the liver, and then are distributed throughout your body.
+This distribution then leads to the majority of subsequent collagen health benefits that we all love to see and feel!

 Types of Collagen